fparisio/mlops_churn/README.md

 ## Running Files

-How do you run your files?
-What should happen when you run your files?
+To generate the data:

+`python churn_library.py`

+To execute the tests:

+`python churn_script_logging_and_tests.py`

 To create baseline for images:

 `pytest churn_script_logging_and_tests.py --mpl-generate-path=baseline`

-the images created are then compared on subsequent runs of `pytest` as
+the images created are then compared on subsequent test.

-`pytest -v churn_script_logging_and_tests.py`

-To generate the data, rune

-`python churn_library.py`

 The default is executed without retraining the two models.
-To retrain the two models, set the value `RETRAIN = True`
+To retrain the two models, set the value `RETRAIN = True`.